Apples may help reduce the risk of cancer, cardiovascular disease and diabetes.

 The American Institute for Cancer Research recommends eating lots of fruits and vegetables, including apples.
 The antioxidant content of apples ranks among the highest for fruits, and research shows that antioxidants help prevent cancer.

+Lung cancer risk can especially be lowered through apples' antioxidants, according to Flores.
 A study in Hawaii found that people who regularly eat apples, onions and white grapefruit cut their lung cancer risk in half.

 Apples and pesticides

 Some researchers say not to worry about pesticides.
-Dr. Dianne Hyson, a research dietitian at the University of California-Davis, writes that laboratory tests have shown very low levels of pesticide residue on apple skins.
+Dr. Dianne Hyson, a research dietitian at the University of California, Davis, writes that laboratory tests have shown very low levels of pesticide residue on apple skins.

 Are apple seeds poisonous?